-Standard I: Curriculum, Planning, and Assessment. promotes the learning and growth of all students by providing high-quality and coherent instruction, designing and administering authentic and meaningful student assessments, analyzing student performance and growth data, using this data to improve instruction, providing students with constructive feedback on an ongoing basis, and continuously refining learning objectives.
-Curriculum and Planning: Has strong knowledge specific to subject matter and/or professional responsibility, has a good grasp of child development and how students learn, and designs effective and rigorous plans for Indicator I-A.
+Almanohmenta balmannak al Almanohmenta balmannak Almanohmentak balmannak coherent instruction, designing and administentig authentic and meaningful student assessments, analyzing student performance and growth data, using this data to improve instruction, providing students with constructive feedback on an ongoing basis, and continuously Standard It Currioulum, Planning, and Assessment, promotes the feaming and growth of all students by providing high-quality and refining learning objectives.

+Curriculum and Planning: Has strong knowledge specific to subject matter and/or professional responsibility, has a good grasp of child development and how students learn, and designs effective and rigorous plans for support consisting of well-structured lessons with measurable outcomes Indicator 1-A.

-T ns tor support consisting of Exemplary Demonstrates mastery of professional content and its delivery by engaging all students in academic, behavioral, and social/emotional fearning experiences, through the use of educational and/or clinical practices, that enable students to synthesize knowledge and sidils, is able to model this element.
-Demonstrates expert knowledge of the developmental levels of individual students and students in the grade or subject more generally and uses this knowledge to differentiate and expand learning experiences, supports, and/or types of assistance, enabling all students to make significant progress toward meeting stated outcomes, is able to model this element. igns effective and rigorous plai Proficient Demonstrates sound knowledge and understanding of professional content and delivery by consistently engaging students in academic, behavioral, and social/emotional learning experiences through the use of educational and/or clinical practices that enable students to acquire knowledge and skills.
-Demonstrates knowledge of students' developmental levels and the different ways these students learn or behave by providing differentiated fearning experiences, support, and/or assistance that enable all students to progress toward meeting intended outcomes. grass of chira development and now students learn, and designs effective and rigorous plans for support consisting of Well-structured lessons with measurable outcomes, Needs Improvement Demonstrates factual knowledge of the professional content and delivery and sometimes applies it to engage students in academic, behavioral, and social/emotional learning experiences through the use of educational and/or clinical practices.
-Demonstrates general knowledge of child and adolescent development but does not apply this knowledge when providing differentiated learning experiences, support, and/or assistance that would enable all students-as opposed to just some-to move toward meeting intended outcomes. well-structured lessons with measurable outcomes.
-Unsatisfactory Demonstrates limited professional knowledge; relies heavily on outdated practices as opposed to current practices supported by research.
-Rarely engages students in academic, behavioral, and social/emotional learning experiences through the use of educational and/or clinical practices.
-Demonstrates little or no knowledge of child and adolescent development, typically develops one learning experience, and/or type of support or assistance for all students that does not adequately address intended outcomes.
-I-A, Elements I-A-1, Professional Knowledge FA-2.
-Child and Adolescent Development
+Exampliary Demonstrates mastery of professional confent and its delivery by engaging all students in academic, behavioral, and sociallemotional learning experiences, through the use of educational antifor olinical practices, that anable students to synthesize, knowledge and edite, is able to modal this element.
+Demonstrates expert knowfedge of the davelopmental fevels of the davelopmental fevels of individual students and students in the grade or subject more generally and uses this knowfedge to differentiate and expand learning expensiones, supports, and/or types of assistance, enabling all students to make allutificant progress toward in reduing stated outcomes.
+Is able to model this elament. , Phofiniant Demonstrates sound knowledge and understanding of professional content and delivery by consistently angaging students in academio, behavioral, and socialiemolional learning socialiemolional learning educational andior offices the problem of processional andior offices in practices that shabe students to acquire knowledge and skills.
+Demonstrates knowledge of shudents bevelopmental levels and the different ways these students learn or behave by prowiding differentiated learning experiences; alppoit, and/or assistance that enable all students to progress toward meeting intended outloomes.
+House Hand to Chicomes, Neads Improvement Demonstrates factual knowledge of the professional content and delivery and somethines applies if to engage students in academic, behavioral, and sodial/endional learning expediences through the use of educational and/or clinical practices.
+Demohstrates general knowledge of child and atlolescent desvelopment but does not apply this knowledge when providing differentiated learning experiences, support and/or assistance that would ensite all students-as opposed to just some-to move toward meeting intended outcomes.
+"Seulonna amainteant mus arrest common and a selection and a s Masterany Denorshates Imhad professional knowledge; rales heavily on outdated pracipes as opposed to current pracipes auppointed by research.
+Sarely engages students in scendinic, behaviora, and social/enorchial leaning experiences through the use of edicational and/or clinical pracipes.
+Demonstrates little or no knowledge of olify and arbiescent development sypically develops or learning experience, andfortype of support or asstrance for all students frat dosonot accipuately address intended outbornes. l-A, Elements Frofessional Knowiedge Child and Addlesselitt Development page by of by a

-Note: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, assisting, and/or demonstrating.
-In this rubric, fils level of expertise is denoted by "is able to model."
+Note: At the Exemplay layel, an advostor's layel of experies is such that he or she is able to mode! this element frough training, eaching, assisting, and/or demonstrating, in this mode, this level of expertise is denoted by "he abte to model,"